PPKath-1611/Projects/README.md

-# Spell Checker Program using Python
+# Project-O-Mania

-This is a program which uses TextBlob library to check the correct spelling of the word
+This repository is mandatorily made for developing and creating projects and certain mini projects.